Aidan-Walsh/PRC-163/README.md

 This tool helps you practice your programming skills on the PRC-163.
 It gives you an objective, and lets you test yourself to see if you programmed it correctly.
 You can also restart/refresh to give yourself a new objective.
 If you encounter any bugs or have any recommendations for updates, feel free to email aidanwalsh123@yahoo.com.
 Below is a guide on how to get started with video assistance, for both Mac and Windows users.

 # How to Get Started on Mac (takes no more than 5 minutes)
-1. First, download the application Zip.
+1. First, download the application Zip called "comms.app.zip".
 Double click in your downloads folder to unzip it to create the application.

 https://github.com/user-attachments/assets/dcca7d75-f504-432e-b881-a9178f08a4de